 This is where media monitoring comes into play.
-In this comprehensive blog post, we’ll go over all you need to know about media intelligence, including 8 ways brands can leverage media monitoring.
+In this comprehensive blog post, we’ll go over all you need to know about media intelligence, including 8 ways brands can leverage monitoring.

 Put simply, media monitoring is a technology that helps businesses to track conversations both online and offline.

-Back in the day (read: before the internet), media monitoring was a tedious task which consisted of monitoring print media, TV, and radio broadcasts to check if a brand was mentioned, or not.
+Back in the day (read: before the internet), monitoring media was a tedious task which consisted of monitoring print media, TV, and radio broadcasts to check if a brand was mentioned, or not.
 Not only was this time-consuming, but calculating the ROI was near impossible.